 Can I waive the GMAT/GRE requirement?

 The results of these tests, particularly your quantitative score, are essential to our evaluation of your application.
 They may not be waived.
-The only exception to this rule is that PhD holders may waive the GRE or GMAT requirement, provided that the PhD degree will have been granted before December 31, 2013 for students applying to the program beginning in 2014.
+There are two exceptions to this rule; full details are available here.

 My GRE or GMAT scores are lower than the average scores of the admitted students.
 Can I still be considered for admission?

 Yes.
 Our admissions process is comprehensive, and we consider a number of factors when reviewing candidates for admission.
 That said, if your scores fall significantly lower than our averages, we strongly suggest that you retake the exams to try for higher scores.